-Figure 21: Industrial land rezoned to business use since early 2001 Since 2001, more than 60 ha of industrial land have been rezoned from "Industrial" ("I") zone to "Other Specified Uses" annotated "Business" ("OU(Business)") zones in Kwai Chung OZP to guide and facilitate land use restructuring.
-These sites are mainly located in Ta Chuen Ping Street and Tai Lin Pai Road in Kwai Chung (Figure 21).
-The planning intention of "OU(Business)" zone is primarily for general business uses with a mix of information technology and telecommunications industries, and non-polluting industrial, office and other commercial uses in new business buildings.
-Some new office buildings have gradually emerged and intermingled with old industrial buildings in this zone (Figure 22).
+Figure 20: Flatted factories in Central Kwai Chung Industrial Area rigure 21: Industriai iand in Kwai Chung rezoned to dusiness use since early 200.
+Since 2001, more than 60 ha of industrial land have been rezoned from "Industrial" ("I") zone to "Other Specified Uses" annotated "Business" ("OU(B)") zone in Tsuen Wan New Town, including Tsuen Wan, Kwai Chung and Tsing Yi OZPs to guide and facilitate land use restructuring.
+These sites are mainly located in Chai Wan Kok in Tsuen Wan; Castle Peak Road/Wo Yi Hop Road and Kwai Chung Road in Kwai Chung and Cheung Fai Road in Tsing Yi (Figure 21).
+The planning intention of "OU(B)" zone (Figure 22) is primarily for general business uses with a mix of information technology and telecommunications industries, and non-polluting industrial, office and other commercial uses in new business buildings.
+Some new office buildings have gradually emerged and intermingled with old industrial buildings in this zone.

-Figure 22: New office buildings intermingled with old industrial buildings in business zone Moreover, more than 4 ha of land in the northern part of Tsuen Wan East Industrial Area have been rezoned from "I" to "CDA" to facilitate comprehensive development/redevelopment of the industrial area into residential use with commercial facilities and open space (Figure 23).
+Figure 22: New office buildings intermingled with old industrial buildings in "OU(B)" zone Moreover, more than 4 ha of land in the northern part of Tsuen Wan East Industrial Area have been rezoned from "I" to "CDA" to facilitate comprehensive development/redevelopment of the industrial area into residential use with commercial facilities and open space (Figure 23).

 Figure 23: Rezoning of industrial land for comprehensive residential development (Left) Redevelopment of ex-Tai Wo Hau flatted factory site for Home Ownership Scheme (Right) The Government announced in October 2009 a set of revitalisation measures to facilitate the redevelopment and wholesale conversion of older industrial buildings.
 These revitalisation measures came into effect on 1 April, 2010.
 They aim at providing more floor space for suitable uses to meet Hong Kong's changing social and economic needs.
-Some industrial buildings have been converted to hotel, office buildings and shopping malls in Kwai Chung and Tsuen Wan (Figures 24 and 25).
+Some industrial buildings have been converted to hotel (Figure 24), office buildings (Figure 25) and shopping malls in Kwai Chung and Tsuen Wan.